hopsoft/knockout_app/README.md

 // app/assets/javascripts/users_new.js
 (function($, ko) {

-  // regex the url must match for this page to 'run' var path = /\/users\/new\/?$/i;
+  var path = /\/users\/new\/?$/i;

+  // page specific logic
-  // the micro app for this page var page = new ko.app.Page(path, function () {
+  // only executed when the url matches the path var page = new ko.app.Page(path, function () {

     // add logic to manage the page